Snake: Size

-The now extinct Titanoboa cerrejonensis was 12.8 m in length.
+The extinct Titanoboa cerrejonensis was 12.8 m in length.
 By comparison, the largest extant snakes are the reticulated python, measuring about 6.95 m long, and the green anaconda, which measures about 5.21 m long and is considered the heaviest snake on Earth at 97.5 kg.

 At the other end of the scale, the smallest extant snake is Leptotyphlops carlae, with a length of about 10.4 cm.
 Most snakes are fairly small animals, approximately 1 m in length.

 Perception

 The sensory systems of snakes, particularly those of the Crotalidae family, commonly known as pit vipers, are among the most specialized in the animal kingdom.
 Pit vipers, which include rattlesnakes and related species, possess all the sensory organs found in other snakes, as well as additional adaptations.
 These include specialized infrared-sensitive receptors, known as pits, located on either side of the head between the nostrils and eyes.
 These pits, which resemble an additional pair of nostrils, are highly developed and allow pit vipers to detect minute temperature changes.
 Each pit consists of two cavities: a larger outer cavity positioned just behind and below the nostril, and a smaller inner cavity.
 These cavities are connected internally by a membrane containing nerves highly sensitive to thermal variations.
 The forward-facing pits create a combined field of detection, enabling pit vipers to distinguish objects from their surroundings and accurately judge distances.
 The sensitivity of these pits allows them to detect temperature differences as small as one-third of a degree Fahrenheit.
 Other infrared-sensitive snakes, such as those in the Boidae family, possess multiple smaller labial pits along the upper lip, just below the nostrils.

 Snakes rely heavily on their sense of smell to track prey.
 They collect particles from the air, ground, or water using their forked tongue, which are then transferred to the vomeronasal organ (also known as Jacobson's organ) in the mouth for analysis.
 The forked structure of the tongue provides directional information of smell which helps locate prey or predators.
 In aquatic species, such as the anaconda, the tongue functions efficiently underwater.
 When the tongue is retracted, the forked tips are pressed into the cavities of the Jacobson's organ, enabling a combined taste-smell analysis that provides the snake with detailed information about its environment.